Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/API_Documents/Multithreading/Class Wiring OS API.rst

 NA

-.. note :: “wiring_os.h” must be included to use the class function.
+.. note :: "wiring_os.h" must be included to use the class function.

 ------------------------------------